 You are allowed to donate some of your SNAP benefit for prepared hot meals at certain locations including domestic violence and homeless shelters, congregate meal sites for elders or home-delivered meals for seniors.
-However, the agencies can only accept voluntary EBT donations and should not accept more than $2/meal.
+However, the agencies can only accept voluntary EBT donations and should not accept a donation of more than $2/meal.
 It also depends on whether the agency serving the meals is an approved EBT vendor (with equipment to accept SNAP).
-106 C.M.R. §360.120.
+106 C.M.R. §360.120

 Overcharges/mistakes by EBT grocers

 Sometimes the store will make a mistake by overcharging your EBT account, even though you did not get all of your groceries.
 If this happens, the store must file a “merchant mis-dispense claim” with DTA.
-It may take several days or weeks for you to get your SNAP benefits credited back to your account.
+It may take several days for your SNAP benefits to get credited back to your account.

 You may be able to get your benefits back sooner if you can get the store to contact DTA directly to verify the mistake.
 Call the EBT Customer Service line for immediate help: 800-997-2555.